snapmaster-io/express-snapmaster-middleware/README.md

 const app = express();
 app.use(bodyParser.json());

-// enable the snapmaster middleware for all requests app.use(snapmaster);
+// enable the snapmaster middleware for ALL requests app.use(snapmaster);

-// include the 'snapmaster' middleware in the express route app.use('/send', snapmaster, (req, res) => {
+// ...OR, include the 'snapmaster' middleware in the express route app.use('/send', snapmaster, (req, res) => {
   res.status(200).send({ message: success });
 });